saphiraaa/NetherMath/README.md

 65. Cryptocurrency Converter

 ## Other Options
+66. Subnet Calculator
-66. Binary Calculator
+67. Binary Calculator
-67. Evaluate Mixed Operation
+68. Evaluate Mixed Operation
-68. View Previous Calculations
+69. View Previous Calculations

 Type 'h' or 'help' to list all the options available.